Cashel (UK Parliament constituency)

-Cashel is a former British Parliament constituency in Ireland, returning one MP.
+Cashel is a former constituency in the House of Commons of the United Kingdom representing the borough of Cashel, County Tipperary, Ireland, returning one MP.
 It was an original constituency represented in Parliament when the Union of Great Britain and Ireland took effect on 1 January 1801.

 There were problems with the 21 November 1868 election in the borough.
 A petition was presented by the losing candidate, alleging corruption.
 As a result, the election was declared void.
 Parliament then passed the Sligo and Cashel Disfranchisement Act 1870.
 On 1 August 1870 Cashel lost the right to elect its own MP.
 The area was transferred to form part of the County Tipperary constituency.